devenney/devenney/README.md

 > “Simple' does not mean 'easy'.
 I have learned that the things that seem the simplest are often the most powerful of all.”
 > – Thrall, Son of Durotan

 Hi, I'm Brendan.
-I'm the Head of Engineering for European Payments at [Form3](https://form3.tech).
+I'm a Staff Software Engineer at [Approov Mobile Security](https://approov.io).

 My current focus is:
 - 📡 Expanding my computer science knowledge.